Words from the 2015 nominated authors...

 The voting deadline for the 2014 Award is December 31, 2014 11:59PM

-And the 2013 Blue Spruce Award winner is....
+And the winner of the 2014 Colorado Blue Spruce Award is...

 Please contact the Blue Spruce Award Committee if you have any questions regarding the award, nomination process, voting process or would like to get involved.